 The old year has given the warning signs that it’s about to start winding down to a close.
 The nights have a bit more nip in them than usual and the trees are changing color — “catching fire”, as a favorite aunt of mine used to put it, all reds and oranges and yellows.

-In those days, of course, indoor plumbing was something for cities; decent folk had an outhouse and liked it.
+In those days, indoor plumbing was something for cities; decent folk had an outhouse and liked it.
 But with drifts of fifteen feet, keeping the path clear to the outhouse was no job for the faint of heart; it was continual, even in the worst of the storms.
+You didn’t dare let up on it.
 After all, it would be a cruel hard thing to get caught short with three feet of snow in the path, and you wearing your best wool pants.
 Good thick wool is cozy and warm, but it doesn’t exactly dry easy.

 Now, shoveling a path through three feet of snow is a good brisk bit of exercise, the kind to really wake you up in the morning.
-And then, of course, every time the wind shifts, you just know it’ll drift right into your path, so you have to go out again every few hours through the day.
-If you’ve got a barn with, say, a cow and maybe some chickens, you’ll have chores to keep you occupied in between shovellings; on the other hand, you’ll also have another path to keep clear.
-(Note: Small children are useful for this task.
-It keeps them out from under foot, and besides, kids love the snow.
-Right?)
+Then, every time the wind shifts, you just know it’ll drift right into your path, so you have to go out again every few hours through the day.
+If you keep livestock – a milk cow and some chickens, perhaps – you’ll have chores to keep you occupied in between shovelings; then again, you’ll also have another path to keep clear.
+(Note: Small children are perfect for this.
+It keeps them out from under foot and wears them right out.
+Young kids love the snow: Take advantage while you can.)

 Keeping a path clear is harder once the walls get to five or six feet, it being so much further up to toss the snow.
 This is the time when you’ll be glad you thought to make that path extra wide; it gives you room to really get a good arc of swing in the end of that shovel.
 Half an hour of this and your arms feel like lead weights — and you’re still only halfway to the outhouse.
-But, considering the alternative, you’ll press on gamely until you reach that friendly half-moon door, and even odds by the time you get there you’ll be glad you did.
-Down side, by the time you’ve finished your business, you’ll have drifts to clear on the way back.
+But you’ll press on gamely until you reach that friendly half-moon door, and even odds by the time you get there you’ll be glad you did.
+Then, by the time you’ve finished your business, you’ll have drifts to clear on the way back.

-But a truly hard winter, like that February in ’52, you’ve got snowbanks over your head to each side of the path, and the ground’s easily three feet beneath you, buried under ice and compacted snow as well as what’s still falling.
-And of course it’s not a decent path if you can’t see the ground; the older folks will look, and laugh, and come out to show you how it’s done.
-Which all in all isn’t a bad thing; it’s a real art clearing a path through ten feet of snow, and you want an expert to show you the proper method.
-Actually, you want two experts and a young kid with way too much energy.
+But a truly hard winter, like that February in ’52, you’ve got snowbanks over your head to each side of the path.
+It’s not a decent path if you can’t see brown grass at the bottom; the older folks will look, and laugh, and come out to show you how it’s done.
+Which all in all isn’t a bad thing; there’s a real art to clearing a path through ten feet of snow, and you want an expert to show you the proper method.
+Better, you want two shovels, two experts, and a young kid with way too much energy.

-Because what you do is, you station your kid at the bottom.
-He fills that shovel and hands it to his uncle, who’s perched three feet up the side of the path, standing on that hard old crust buried in there.
-And he hands it to grandpa, who’s up six feet off the ground, somehow managing to stand with his feet stuck in the side of the path, deep in what you’d swear was soft fresh snow.
+What you do is, you station the kid at the bottom.
+He fills the first shovel and hands it to his uncle, who’s perched three feet up the side of the path, standing on that hard old buried crust.
+He in turn hands it up to grandpa, who’s up six feet off the ground, somehow managing to stand with his feet stuck in the side of what you’d swear was soft fresh snow.
 And he’ll hand that empty shovel back down, and take a full one again to throw, and like that the three of you will work your way clear to the outhouse — which at best has two holes and never three.
-Age has its privileges, so if you’re the fellow at the bottom it helps if you’re quick.
+Age has its privileges, so if you’re the fellow at the bottom it helps if you move quick.
+(There’s a pun there, but I won’t dignify it by taking the time to point it out to you.)

 The things you learn when you’re clever enough to listen; I’ll tell ya.
 This is how age-old wisdom is handed down in Maine: sitting around the kitchen stove, listening to the stovewood pop and crackle and sipping hot tea strong enough to patch the roof.